ropeks/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+A: The DOM is an object representation of the HTML elements on the webpage     and is used to manipulate those elements with Javascript.

 2. What is an event?

+A: An event is basically any interaction that user has with our webpage.

 3. What is an event listener?

+A: An event listener is when we specify which html element is gonna look       for which type of interaction.
+(We add event listener on it.)

 4. Why would we convert a NodeList into an Array?

+A: Because NodeList doesn't support array methods like push(), pop() and       forEach().

 5. What is a component?

+A: A component is made out of HTML, CSS and JS and is used to make certain     functionality reusable.

 ### Git Set up